 ObieCares is designed to provide temporary, short-term financial assistance to currently enrolled, high financial need students who are balancing demanding academic requirements with unanticipated or emergency financial situations.
-The expectation and hope is that this is a one-time funding situation to assist with, for example, an academic (e.g., books) or medical emergency (e.g., unanticipated ER bill).
+This funding can help with academic (e.g., textbooks) or personal (e.g., medical bill) expenses.

 Unlike a loan, students are not expected to repay ObieCares awards.
 ObieCares is managed by the Dean of Students Office.
 Please be aware that this fund is limited and not all requests will be met with financial assistance (full or partial).
-The maximum award is $500.
+The maximum award is typically $500, but requests greater than $500 will be evaluated on a case-by-case basis.

 The Dean of Students Office works to maintain privacy; however, information may be shared internally on a need-to-know basis.